Eloman84/Doctors-Performance-Dashboard/README.md

 # INTRODUCTION
-A hospital owner wants to find out the performance of each of his medical Doctors working in his hospital.
+The hospital owner seeks to evaluate the performance of each medical doctor employed at their facility.